Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 21Shares Litecoin ETP (ALTC)

-European exchange-traded product available on SIX Swiss Exchange and Xetra.
+European exchange-traded product available on SIX Swiss Exchange and Deutsche Borse Xetra.
 Physically backed by LTC held in cold storage.
-Accessible via European brokers.
+Accessible via European brokers and wealth management platforms.
+Denominated in USD with EUR share classes available.

 SIX / Xetra — Europe